CKKKKKKKKK/CSE/Reading/Reading 3/Reading_3.md

 - Delivery guarantees: a data communication network is not able to know whether or not the application acted on the message delivered, so it should be the application instead of the data communication network that sends an acknowledgement to the sender application.
 - Secure transmission of data: there is no need for the communication subsystem to provide for automatic encryption of all traffic because many applications have to obtain required authentication check and handle key management to its satisfaction.
-- Duplicate message suppression: some duplicate requests may be originated by application because of its own failure/retry procedures, and low-level network cannot distinguish these duplicate requests, so it should be applications' job to detect its own duplicates.
+- Duplicate message suppression: some duplicate requests may be originated by application because of its own failure/retry procedures, and low-level network cannot distinguish these duplicate requests, so it should be applications' job to detect their own duplicates.